 So when your website feeds these friendly bots, your website can be better understood, and avoid or even prevent your website from getting misinterpreted.

 That's why in today's highly competitive web, your website's invisible face works in combination with your website's "normal" visible face to help present a clearer impression.

 On The Journey To Fix Poor Performing Websites

 - A beautiful design (at first glance).

 - Interesting, compelling text.
-A message that seems good.
+A message that seems fine.

 - Perhaps videos, even audio podcasts.

-Let me save you some time: get the fundamentals right before everything else.
+Let me save you some time: I suggest, do get the fundamentals right before everything else.
 How: focus on four key areas BEFORE you even start web marketing, promotion, publicity.

 - Website Performance scores (ours = 99/100).